nherment/elipsis/README.md

 Elipsis is an online  password management tool.

-How does it works ?
+How does it work ?
 ===================

 Elipsis encrypts all your other passwords based on a single one.
 This is better security as because you can: